ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ### Step 2: Town Hall

-  The [Town Hall](../../source/buildings/townhall) block is what actually creates the colony, and functions as the center of it.
+  The [Town Hall](../../source/buildings/townhall) block is what actually creates the colony.
+It also functions as the center of it.
 This is where you start using the building tool to place buildings.
-Using the building tool ensures you can see exactly where the building will be, which direction it will face, and if it is at the right y level (some buildings need to be raised to the correct y level).
+Using the building tool ensures you can see exactly where the building will be, which direction it will face, and if it is at the right Y level (some buildings need to be raised to the correct Y level).

   Once the Town Hall block is placed, you will start receiving your initial 4 citizens.